sanyamdogra/jumpq-smart-solution/README.md

 This app was made by me for Amity University's Hackathon.
 It uses Firebase and ml kit for object detection and scanning.

-## Made on Flutter

-This project was made on flutter ie Google's latest SDK.
-Single code base will work for android and ios both.

 ## Sample Screenshots of the App
 <p float="left">
   <img src="screenshots/loginPage.png" width="200" />